---

 Each segment delivers separately but displays as a single message on most modern smartphones.
 However, very old phones may show segments separately.

-When your recipient replies to the SMS, modern email-to-SMS platforms route the response back to your email inbox.
-This creates a seamless two-way conversation without requiring you to switch applications or log into separate platforms.
+When your recipient replies to your message, modern email-to-SMS platforms convert text to email so the response arrives in your inbox.
+This text to email flow creates a seamless two-way conversation without requiring you to switch applications or log into separate platforms.
+The same SMS to email routing keeps every reply searchable in one inbox alongside your regular mail.

 **How replies work:**